MahsaHesam/Project1/Written Report/Project_Report.md

 ![LGAs' split in offence divisions in 2023](../Visualisation%20Images/stacked%20bar%20Chart%20for%20top%2010%20LGAs%20by%20offence%20division%20for%202023.png)

-Looking at Graph 5, it can be observed that *'property and deception offences'* takes up more than 50% of most of the LGAs' total incidents.
+Looking at Chart 5, it can be observed that *'property and deception offences'* takes up more than 50% of most of the LGAs' total incidents.
 However, there are some LGAs where the distribution of offence divisions is more equal.
 For example, Horsham has the least number of *'property and deception offences'*, but the higher numbers of offences in the other division (namely *'justice procedure offences'* and *'crimes against the person'*) places it at 7th, above Maribyrnong, that has more incidents recorded in the *'property and deception offences'* division.

 Furthermore, Yarra has the second most *'property and deception offences'* but only ranks 4th because of the smaller amount of crimes committed in the other divisions.
 This is also the same with Maribyrnong having the third highest *'property and deception offences'* but only ranking 10th overall.